Decker HouseReserve

 The Great Room

 An open volume running the length of the first floor.
-Light oak floors, a double-height cathedral ceiling, a kitchen island anchoring the long axis, and a wood stove for the long evenings.
+Light oak floors, a double-height cathedral ceiling, the staircase up to the loft, and a wood stove for the long evenings.

 The Kitchen